Wireless Access Points (AP) may seem dated since most routers have built-in wireless, but an AP can be useful in many WiFi scenarios.

-It has transfer speeds of 300Mbps at 2.4 GHz, and 867Mbps at 5 GHz along with being backward compatible with older devices.
+It has transfer speeds of 300Mbps in the 2.4GHz range and 867Mbps in the 5GHz range, along with being backward compatible with older devices.

-It is a good unit that would a good fit in a large home or a small office.
+It is a good unit that would be a good fit in a large home or a small office.

-Best Wireless Access Points 2020 Comparison Chart
+Best Wireless Access Points 2022 Comparison Chart

 Wireless access points have evolved over the years to help manage a wireless environment in the easiest way possible.

-Routers can do a great job when all the devices are close and little barriers in the way, but once any distance is introduced they will need help to get a good signal.
+Routers can do a great job when all the devices are close and little barriers in the way, but once any distance is introduced, they will need help to get a good signal.

-Most access point devices today are multi purpose and can be configured to help a router in a number of ways, from simply boosting a wireless signal to converting a wired connection to wireless.
+Most access point devices today are multi-purpose and can be configured to help a router in a number of ways, from simply boosting a wireless signal to converting a wired connection to wireless.